Souhail99/Bank-smart-contract/README.md

 ```javascript
 bank = await Bank.new(token.address,  60, 1000, {from:account1});
 ```
-In our test, the lock period is 60 seconds, and the pool contains 1000 XYZ tokens.

 We perform the test of the example provided in the technical assessment.

 **Don't forget to launch Ganache before running the migration.
 Don't forget to update the truffle-config in the Origintrail folder to add your mnemonic and Infura key.**